 - The financial aid award lists financial aid for the academic year.
 You need to notify CSU if you receive any additional aid or of any changes in family circumstances.
 If adjustments need to be made to the amounts you were offered, a revised award will appear online.
 Contact Campus411 All-in-1 in Main Classroom, Room 116, or call 216.687.5411 or email firstname.lastname@example.org.

-- If you wish to decline a particular award, you need to that online before accepting the award funds you wish to keep.
+- If you wish to decline a particular award, you need to do that online before accepting the award funds you wish to keep.

 - The estimated cost of education is based on your degree program status (undergraduate, graduate or law) and your housing plans as reported on your FAFSA, indicating where you plan to live during the school year.
 Visit the Student Consumer Information page for complete information about the cost of your education.